Kodotautas/Data-Engineering/10_Rust_DataFusion_vs_PySpark/README.md

 Ecosystem | Smaller, growing ecosystem | Large, mature ecosystem with a wide range of libraries and tools Maturity | Relatively new project (~5 years)| Established and widely used |
 Use Cases | Large scale analytics, prototyping, embedded analytics | Large-scale data processing, machine learning, real-time analytics |
+Like | API's to S3, GCP Storage | Real-time streaming

 ### So...
 Which is faster using 1.1 GB dataset?